nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 If you run `node app` and visit http://localhost:3000, you'll see that we now have a nice little HTTP server set up.

 #### Jade
-We'll be using Jade, a very popular templating language for Node.js.
-It's pretty much a terser version of HTML:
+If we look above, we'll see the line `app.set('view engine', 'jade');`.
+What this does is tell Express that the files in the `views` directory should be compiled using the Jade.
+[Jade](http://jade-lang.com/) is a very popular templating language for Node.js, and it's pretty much a terser version of HTML:

 ```jade
 doctype html